osama-mustafa-111/laravel-project-recommendations/README.md

 - Apply database transaction in methods, if the method handle many operations.
 - Handle logging carefully in your methods if error may occur.
 - Apply DRY Principle (DON'T Repeat Yourself).
+- Keep functions and methods small as possiple.
+- Extract complex validation into FormRequest
 - Align variables inside methods by the equal sign ```(=)``` to improve readability and maintain consistent structure.

    ```